 Nokia has also been rumored to be releasing one last Symbian-powered smartphone in the Nokia 803 which will apparently be running Symbian Belle as its operating system.
 The 803 has also be pegged as having a huge camera sensor, so big, that it might end up being the biggest ever put into a smartphone.

-(Read: Google Wallet, microSIM support, as well as an HDMI-out port.
+The 803 is also rumored to sport a 4-inch AMOLED display, Near-Field Communication (NFC) for use with services like Google Wallet, microSIM support, as well as an HDMI-out port.